Attention Farm Visitors: PLEASE READ THIS BEFORE YOU COME

 - comfortable footwear for walking in grass and on gravel

 - sunscreen and sun protective clothing

 - your phone for photography - we'd love to be tagged on social media to see your amazing photos!

 6 - Visitors are not permitted to pick any flowers or vegetables except during our Lavender U-Pick season.
-Dates for the U-Pick (typically mid-July, but highly weather-dependent.
+The Lavender U-Pick is typically in the month of July, but is highly weather-dependent.
 Please subscribe to our email newsletter or follow us on social media to learn the dates of our next Lavender U-Pick season.